-The tenement forms part of the Wishbone Gold "Wishbone Project" which consists of three granted permits; EPM 18396, EPM 19633 and EPM 19696; tenement details listed in table 2.
+The tenement forms part of the Wishbone Gold "Wishbone Project" which consists of three granted permits: EPM 18396, EPM 19633 and EPM 19696; with tenement details listed in Table 2.
+The tenements are located approximately 60 kilometres south of Townsville, in north Queensland.
+Location and access is shown on Figure 2.